EXPOSING ANIMAL CRUELTY

 Animal Equality filmed shocking scenes of animal abuse on this farm, which is owned by Elsham Linc – one of Britain’s largest pig producers.
 Our investigation revealed serious and repeated violent abuse of the animals, including kicking pigs in the head and jabbing them with a pitchfork, by several members of staff.

-Two men pleaded guilty and have now been convicted of animal cruelty offences.
+Three men pleaded guilty and were convicted of animal cruelty offences.

 What can I do to help?